Spyglass Media Group: Spyglass Media Group

 On March 13, 2019, Barber and Lantern Entertainment revived the company as Spyglass Media Group, bringing in Eagle Pictures and Cineworld as investors.
 Lantern made a majority investment and also transferred its film library and rights to Miramax film sequels to the Spyglass.
 Barber owns the Spyglass trademark and the sequel and remake rights to the old Spyglass library, which he has contributed.
 The company plans to produce content for all platforms.
 Spyglass closed the former Lantern Entertainment/TWC office in New York City while laying off 15 staff members across divisions.
+Unlike Spyglass Entertainment, Birnbaum is not the co-founder of Spyglass Media Group (though Birnbaum served as the producer of Eli Roth's Thanksgiving (released 2023)).

 On April 1, 2019, Lauren Whitney, the president of television for Miramax, took on the same position for Spyglass.
 Damien Marin followed Barber from MGM to be appointed Spyglass president of worldwide distribution and acquisitions on September 3, 2019.

 On April 16, 2019, Warner Bros. bought an equity stake in Spyglass, which signed a first-look deal with the studio.
-Spyglass was involved on August 1, 2019 in a potential purchase of part of Miramax but dropped out in two weeks.
+Spyglass was involved on August 1, 2019, in a potential purchase of part of Miramax but dropped out in two weeks.

-Spyglass's first greenlit film since its revival is a revival of the Hellraiser franchise announced on May 6, 2019.
+Spyglass's first greenlit film since its revival is a revival of the Hellraiser franchise, which is announced on May 6, 2019.
 With the company winning the rights to Stephen King's The Institute book in November 2019, Jack Bender and David E. Kelley were paired to development and produce the book as a mini-series.
 Also, Bender was signed by Spyglass to a television first-look deal.

 MGM President of Physical Production Peter Oillataguerre was appointed President of Production for Spyglass Media Group reporting to Barber.
+He left in September 2023 for Amazon MGM Studios.

+On October 28, 2020, Spyglass teamed up with Propagate Content, Artists First and Off-Road Productions to form a new comedy joint-venture Artists Road, and it focuses on financing and producing mid-budgeted commercial comedy movies.

-On July 15, 2021, Lionsgate acquired most of The Weinstein Company's film library, which until then had been owned by Spyglass, with Lionsgate getting a 20% equity stake in Spyglass and Spyglass getting a first look TV deal with Lionsgate Television.
+On July 15, 2021, Lionsgate acquired 200 films from The Weinstein Company (TWC)'s film library for $191.4 million, which until then had been owned by Spyglass, with Lionsgate getting an 18.9% equity stake in Spyglass and Spyglass getting a first look television deal with Lionsgate Television.